71.1 per cent polling for four legislative council seats in Karnataka | Politics

 71.1 per cent polling for four legislative council seats in Karnataka

-An average polling of 71.1 per cent was recorded during the election to four legislative council seats on Wednesday in Karnataka, Chief Electoral Officer Sanjiv Kumar said.
+An average polling of 71.1 per cent was recorded during the election to four legislative council seats in Karnataka on Wednesday, Chief Electoral Officer Sanjiv Kumar said.
 Initially there was a poor turnout with an average polling percentage of 8.5 till 10 am.
 However, it picked up later in the afternoon.

 In view of the COVID-19 pandemic, the Election Commission had directed the returning officers to ensure that face masks and social distancing should be maintained by the staff as well as the voters.
 The direction was strictly followed, an officer said.